matloff/omsi/README.md

 Dear students:

-__OMSI will often result in your getting a higher grade in an exam than you would have in the traditional pencil-and-paper format:__
+OMSI will often result in __your getting a higher grade__ in an exam than you would have in the traditional pencil-and-paper format:

 <UL>

 <li> With essay questions, you have a chance to edit your answers,
-producing more coherent, readable prose.
+producing more **coherent, readable prose**.
 No cross-outs, arrows, words squeezed in above a line, no points off for unreadable handwriting. :-)
 </li> </p>

 <li> With coding questions, you can compile and run your code,
-giving you a chance to make corrections if your code doesn't work.
+**giving you a chance to make corrections** if your code doesn't work.
 </li> </p>

 </UL>